2-DAY WORKSHOP

 Combine the technique of glass painting with leading to create your own unique piece of glass.

-You begin the first day with your tutor by choosing your own panel design from a selection of patterns, known as ‘cartoons’.
-Then selecting the coloured glass for your painted areas, you will learn how to cut it to shape and your tutor will demonstrate how to size and score glass to make a break line, and how to grind the edges of the cut glass to achieve a precise shape.
+You begin the first day with your tutors by choosing your own panel design from a selection of patterns, known as ‘cartoons’.
+Then selecting the coloured glass for your painted areas, you will learn how to cut it to shape and the tutors will demonstrate how to size and score glass to make a break line, and how to grind the edges of the cut glass to achieve a precise shape.
 The remainder of the day will be spent learning how to apply the enamel paint using different paint techniques.
 Finished pieces will be kiln fired at intervals throughout the day.

 Lunch: There will be an hour’s break for lunch.
 Ely benefits from many nearby cafes and sandwich shops or you can bring a packed lunch.

 During the second day, you will learn the leading, glazing and soldering techniques that will enable you to assemble your cut glass pieces into a single stained glass panel.
-Your tutor will demonstrate how to frame your cartoon with wood laths, forming a matrix into which lead calmes and glass can be inserted.
+Your tutors will demonstrate how to frame your cartoon with wood laths, forming a matrix into which lead calmes and glass can be inserted.
 You will be taught how to cut lead calmes, and how to open up their central channel to accommodate cut glass.
 Once you have fixed all of your glass pieces in lead, you will be shown how to use a soldering iron to bond the joints of lead.
-If you would like to be able to hang your panel, your tutor will help you solder a fixture to the lead.
+If you would like to be able to hang your panel, your tutors will help you solder a fixture to the lead.
 This is the final stage of the workshop, after which you will be able to take your stained glass panel home to enjoy!

 Tea, coffee and biscuits will be provided.